Restaurants to Watch this Season

 Location: 50 West San Fernando Street, San Jose

-Poppy & Claro offers a full-day menu with coffee and pastries in the morning and hearth-driven dishes for lunch and dinner.
+Poppy & Claro offers a full-day menu with coffee and pastries in the morning and hearth-driven dishes, and "bold yet familiar flavors" for lunch and dinner.
 Designed by Cass Calder Smith Architecture + Interiors, the space draws inspiration from poppy fabrics and claro walnut trees.

 View Website Here.